Singularity of information flow at the Hopf bifurcation point: Singular perturbation method

 the stationary distribution is obtained as \eqref{stationary_distribution} in the regime where the bifurcation parameter and the system size satisfy $\epsilon \ll 1$ and $V \gg 1$.
 For details, see Appendix \ref{stationary}.

 The statistical quantities in the original coordinate are obtained via the variable transformation \eqref{transformation} and the stationary distribution \eqref{stationary_distribution}.
-The transformations Eqs. (\ref{transformation_second}) and (\ref{transformation_third}) involve the undetermined coefficient $v_2$ and $v_3$.
+The transformations Eqs. (\ref{transformation_second}) and (\ref{transformation_third}) involve the undetermined coefficients $v_2$ and $v_3$.
+These coefficients cannot be fixed within a general framework of the singular perturbation analysis and depend on the observable of interest.
 Therefore, because the goal of this study is to calculate the learning rate, we fix them such that the learning rate obtained via the singular perturbation method agrees with that from the linear analysis in the stationary regime:

 Using the Fokker-Planck equation for the normal form coordinate $\boldsymbol{y}$ given by \eqref{normal_Fokker} and the transformation from the normal form coordinate to the original variable $\vec{u}$ given by \eqref{transformation}, we calculate the learning rate of the original variables.